maybebyte/anthesis/index.md

 1. A personal website is among the freest forms of expression a person can have.

-1. Many sites these days are over-engineered and/or hostile to those that value privacy.
+1. Many sites these days are overengineered and/or hostile to those that value privacy.
 Developing and hosting a minimal, privacy-respecting website allows me to be the change I want to see in the world.